kodekloudhub/community-faq/docs/playgrounds.md

 ## Cloud IAM

 When you first log into a playground, you start with an intital user, usally something ile `kk_labs_user_XX`.
 This has a set of permissions.
-In the palygrounds where you can create addditional IAM resources, those resources must have specific names and cannot be granted any higher privilege than the user you log in as.
+In the playgrounds where you can create addditional IAM resources, those resources must have specific names and cannot be granted any higher privilege than the user you log in as.

 ### AWS IAM